-Open Invention Network LLC
+Endocode, TU Berlin and Open Invention Network

-As director for the Linux system definition, Mirko Boehm is responsible for the technical scope that defines the field of use of the patent non-aggression agreements.
+The Open Invention Network protects the Open Source ecosystem by acquiring patents and licensing them royalty free to all participants.
+As director for the linux system definition, Mirko Boehm is responsible for the technical scope that defines the field of use of the patent non-aggression agreements.

-As founder and CEO of Endocode, an employee-owned, shareholder company based in Berlin, Germany providing professional IT services with a focus on Open Source technologies, Mirko Boehm specializes in consulting to and mentoring startups and medium to large businesses.
+As a co-founder of Endocode, an employee-owned, shareholder company based in Berlin, Germany providing professional IT services with a focus on Open Source technologies, Mirko Boehm specialises in consulting to and mentoring startups and medium to large businesses.